vista-/vrnetlab/xrv/README.md

 push it to your repo.
 The tag is the same as the version of the XRv image, so if you have iosxrv-k9-demo.vmdk-5.3.3 your final docker image will be called `vrnetlab/vr-xrv:5.3.3`

  * 6.1.2

+The interface alias format supported on this image is `GigabitEthernet0-0-0-X`, where X is the port number. `GigabitEthernet` can also be shortened to `Gi`.